-Finally, The William and Flora Hewlett Foundation awarded me and Professor Brian Loveman (1997-2002) over \$765,000.00 for collaborative, interdisciplinary research on Chile with Chilean scholars, universities and research centers, as well as with contiguous countries, including Peru.
-Professor Loveman has received additional funding over the past three years, but I don't know the exact amounts.
+Finally, The William and Flora Hewlett Foundation awarded me and Professor Brian Loveman (1997-2002) over \$765,000.00 for collaborative, interdisciplinary research on Chile with Chilean scholars, universities and research centers.

-5. As part of my research for my first book, Indian Integration in Peru: A Half Century of Experience, 1900-1945 (Winner of the 1973 Hubert Herring Award for the best book on Latin America), I traveled extensively throughout Peru and Bolivia for about two (2) years (by train, car, bus, truck, and on foot) and I know the country as few others do (including the vast majority of Peruvians).
-I have also traveled extensively in Bolivia, Ecuador, Central America, and, of course, Mexico and the U.S.-Mexico border region.
+5. As part of my research for my first book, Indian Integration in Peru: A Half Century of Experience, 1900-1945 (Winner of the 1973 Hubert Herring Award for the best book on Latin America), I traveled extensively throughout Peru for about two (2) years (by train, car, bus, truck, and on foot) and I know the country as few others do (including the vast majority of Peruvians).
+I have also traveled extensively in Bolivia, Ecuador, Northern South America, Central America, and, of course, Mexico and the U.S.-Mexico border region.
 As a direct result of those travels, I learned Hispanic culture and how that culture affects the daily decision-making of people, something very few foreigners are able to accomplish.

-In addition to my extensive travel in Latin America, I 6. read on a daily/weekly/monthly, basis over six (6) magazines and journals from Central America, three (5) United States newspapers, and more than ten (10) United States and British publications on Guatemala and Latin America.
-These include: NACLA Report on the Americas, The Journal of Inter-American Studies and World Affairs, Guatemala: Bulletin of Guatemala Human Rights Commission/USA, Mesoamerica, Washington Office on Latin America, all the publications by EPICA (Ecumenical Program on Central America and the Caribbean) the U.S. Department of State Human Rights Reports on Latin American nations (particularly Peru, Argentina, Guatemala, Central America and Mexico), for the past ten years, CIA World Factbook 2005, CIA Regional Reports on the Caribbean, Central America and South America, and other Country Reports, Amnesty International Reports and Updates on the Andean republics, the Southern Cone and Latin America.
-World Watch and Americas Watch publications on Argentina, Central America, Mexico and Peru.
-World Refugee Survey 2005 and Refugee Reports of the Immigration and Refugee Services of America, the web pages of all the Latin American Military and Police Forces by Country, and the Latin American Data Base.
+In addition to my extensive travel in Latin America, I read on a daily/weekly/monthly, basis over six (6) magazines and journals from Latin America, three (3) United States newspapers, and more than ten (10) United States and British publications on Argentina, the Andean Countries, Mexico and Latin America. include: NACLA Report on the Americas, The Journal of Inter-American Studies and World Affairs, Guatemala: Bulletin of Guatemala Human Rights Commission/USA, Mesoamerica, Washington Office on Latin America, all the publications by EPICA (Ecumenical Program on Central America and the Caribbean) the U.S. Department of State Human Rights Reports on Latin American nations, particularly Nicaragua Mexico, Central America and South America for the past ten years, CIA World Factbook 2004, CIA Regional Reports on the Caribbean, Central America and South America, and other Country Reports, Amnesty International Reports and Updates on Venezuela, Colombia and Latin America.
+World Watch and Americas Watch publications on Venezuela and Latin World Refugee Survey 2004 and Refugee Reports of the Immigration and Refugee Services of America, the web pages of all the Latin American Military and Police Forces by Country, and the Latin American Data Base.